-EEG Activity During Lucid Dreaming
+Alpha Activity During Lucid Dreaming

-ROBERT D. OGILVIE, KEVIN P. VIEIRA and ROBERT J. SMALL Brock University, St. Catherines, Ontario, Canada
+Robert D. Ogilvie, Kevin P. Vieira and Robert J. Small Brock University

-We have been interested in the electrophysiological correlates of lucid dream-ing (LD) since early work in this laboratory suggested a relationship between lucidity and alpha activity (Ogilvie, Hunt, Sawicki & McGowan, 1978; Ogilvie, Hunt, Tyson, Lucescu & Jeakins, 1982; Tyson, Ogilvie, & Hunt, 1984).
-Until now, this alpha-lucidity hypothesis had not been tested in our lab on high frequency lucid dreamers who signal while in the REM stage of sleep, and LaBerge (1980; 1981) had not observed any changes in alpha in signalled episodes of lucidity.
+We have been interested in the electrophysiological correlates of lucid dreaming (LD) since early work in this laboratory suggested a relationship between lucidity and alpha activity (Ogilvie, Hunt, Sawicki &McGowan, 1978; Ogilvie, Hunt, Tyson, Lucescu & Jeakins, 1982; Tyson, Ogilvie, & Hunt, 1984).
+Until now, this alpha-lucidity hypothesis had not been tested in our lab on high frequency lucid dreamers who signal while in REM sleep, and LaBerge (1980; 1981) has not observed any changes in alpha in signalled episodes of lucidity.

-The present report describes computer analyses of EEG activity obtained during eight laboratory nights from a frequent lucid dreamer (RJS).
-In addition to standard polysomnographic measures, CCTV monitoring with two cameras and a screen splitter permitted simultaneous display and videotaping of the subject's face and concurrent polygraphic activity.
+The present report describes computer analyses of EEG activity obtained during eight laboratory nights from a frequent lucid dreamer.
+In addition to standard polysomnographic measures, CCTV monitoring with two cameras and a screen splitter permitted simultaneous display and videotaping of the subject's (RJS's) face and concurrent polygraphic activity.
 This was particularly useful during REM, since RJS had trained himself to sleep on his back and to try to signal from that position.
-In the month prior to the lab nights, RJS spent over an hour per day meditating.
+In the month prior to the lab nights, RJS spend over an hour per day meditating.
 He also used LaBerge's lucidity induction or cognitive self-instruction techniques and reported LD rates in excess of one per night.
-He practiced signalling (using three blinks/rapid vertical eye movements) and thought he had successfully sig-nalled several LDs while at home.
+He practiced signalling (using three blinks/ rapid vertical eye movements) and thought he had successfully signalled several LDs while at home.

 In the lab, he was instructed to try to enter the lucid state whenever possible and to signal lucidity when the state was attained.
-He was told that he would be awak-ened by the experimenter (KPV) and asked for a mentation report:
+He was told that he would be awakened by the experimenter (KPV) and asked for a mentation report;

-- 1. When KPV saw LD signalling, presumably during REM sleep;
+A) when KPV saw LD signalling, presumably during REM sleep,

-- 2. During REM without signalling; or
+B) During REM without signalling,

-- 3. From non-REM (Stage 2) sleep.
+C) or from non-REM (stage 2) sleep.

-While in the lab, five episodes of signalled lucid dreaming were recorded, each confirmed by experimental arousal and a taped mentation report.
-In addition, there were eight Stage 2 control arousals, three nonlucid REM arousals, and one prelucid report following a REM awakening.
+While in the lab, 5 episodes of signalled lucid dreaming were recorded, each confirmed by experimental arousal and taped mentation report.
+In addition, there were 8 stage 2 control arousals, 3 non-lucid REM arousals, and one prelucid report following a REM awakening.

 The signalled LD incidents were quite interesting; in one particularly clear instance, videotaped records show the eye movement signals concurrent with the REM EEG and other polygraphic evidence of sleep.
 Several seconds later, the experimental arousal and interview could be observed.
+(We would like to show this tape at the ASD meeting.)

-Four-minute samples of EEG data were obtained as follows:

-- 1. Immediately prior to the signalled LD arousal; - 2.
-Prior to Stage 2 arousals; and - 3.
-Sampled from REM without signalling and not followed by an arousal.
+Four-minute samples of EEG data were obtained as follows: (a) immediately prior to the signalled LD arousal (b) prior to Stage 2 arousals, and (c) sampled from REM without signalling and not followed by an arousal.
 The samples were digitized, subjected to FFT analysis, and analyses of variance were computed.
-Delta, theta, alpha, and spindle frequencies were examined for pow-er and percent power.
+Delta, theta, alpha, and spindle frequencies were examined for power and percent power.
 Principle comparisons were between LD and Stage 2 arousals and between LD arousals and REM samples devoid of signalling.
-Each of the four one-minute samples of EEG was studied in sequence.
-(An insufficient number of nonlucid REM arousals prevented use of that condition as another comparison.)
+Each of the four one minute samples of EEG was studied in sequence.
+(An insufficient number of non-lucid REM arousals prevented use of that condition as another comparison.)